paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 - Spring Boot Starter Web provides the web server framework

-- Spring Boot Starter Data JPA will provide a relational database to store metadata of our files.
-In this case we are using the H2 in-memory database.
+- Spring Boot Starter Data JPA will provide a relational database to store the metadata of our files.
+In this case we are using the H2 in-memory database

 - Spring Boot Starter Data REST will provide REST endpoints for our File metadata

-- Spring Boot Starter Content FS will provide a Filesystem-based content repository for the content of each file.
-Content will be automatically associated with it's owning Entity by Spring Content.
+- Spring Boot Starter Content FS will provide a Filesystem-based store for the content of each file and manage the association with an Entity

 ## Define a simple Entity

 Let's define a simple Entity to represent a File.

-`src/main/java/gettingstarted/springcontentfs/File.java`
+`src/main/java/gettingstarted/File.java`

 ```
-package gettingstarted.springcontentfs;
+package gettingstarted;

 import java.util.Date;